flimo44/ha-voice-label-sync/README.md

 >
 > Feedback and ideas are welcome.

-Generate Home Assistant Google Assistant `entity_config` from Home Assistant labels.
+Stop maintaining your Google Assistant YAML manually.
+Let Home Assistant labels do it for you.

 Instead of manually maintaining a long YAML list of exposed entities, simply add a label in Home Assistant, run the script, and it generates the Google Assistant configuration automatically.